 Digital Technology in Year 10 extends students' knowledge of computer programming.
 Beginning with databases, students learn how companies use databases to help meet their objectives, and how to create a database of their own using Microsoft Access, as well as how to run queries using SQL.
-Students then develop an understanding of how to design and create a website.
+Students then develop an understanding communication information clearly through the creation of a dynamic data visulaisation.
 The course concludes with an exploration of how to program robots to interact with and navigate physical environments.

 - Identify characteristics of a database

 - Create and populate a database

 - Run queries in a database

-- Application of website design principles

-- Programming in HTML/CSS

-- Programming in Sphero block code
+- Techniques to work with and analyse data

+- Create effective data visualisations

 - Designing and developing solutions to navigate a robot around a physical 'maze'

-- Programming in Sphero JavaScript
+- Programming in Sphero JavaScrip

 - Databases

-- Website Design
+- Data analysis

 - Robotics